qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 as mentioned in the section on [attributes](#attributes), this is the same set of attributes as in the base profile.

-An entry point function may not take any parameters and must  must return an exit code in the form of a 64-bit integer.
+An entry point function may not take any parameters and must return an exit code in the form of a 64-bit integer.
 The exit code `0` must be used to indicate a successful execution of the quantum program.
 Any other value of the exit code indicates a failure during execution.
 The program IR must use exit